darinz/ML/12_llm/03_large_language_models.md

 Large Language Models (LLMs) represent the pinnacle of transformer-based architectures, demonstrating that scaling model size, data, and compute leads to emergent capabilities.
 This guide provides a deep dive into the theory, training techniques, and practical considerations for building and deploying large language models.

+## From Architecture to Scale and Capability

+We've now explored **transformer architecture** - the complete framework that combines attention mechanisms with encoder-decoder structures, feed-forward networks, layer normalization, and residual connections.
+We've seen how the original transformer architecture was designed for sequence-to-sequence tasks, how modern variants like BERT and GPT serve different purposes, and how these architectures enable powerful language models.

+However, while transformer architecture provides the foundation, **the true power of modern AI** comes from scaling these architectures to unprecedented sizes.
+Consider GPT-3 with 175 billion parameters or GPT-4 with even more - these models demonstrate emergent capabilities that weren't explicitly programmed, including reasoning, code generation, and creative writing.

+This motivates our exploration of **large language models (LLMs)** - the pinnacle of transformer-based architectures that demonstrate how scaling model size, data, and compute leads to emergent capabilities.
+We'll see how scaling laws guide optimal model and data sizes, how training techniques enable training of massive models, and how these models exhibit capabilities that emerge with scale rather than being explicitly designed.

+The transition from transformer architecture to large language models represents the bridge from architectural foundations to scaled capabilities - taking our understanding of transformer components and applying it to the challenge of building models that can understand and generate human language at unprecedented levels.

+In this section, we'll explore large language models, understanding how scale leads to emergent capabilities and how to train and deploy these massive models.

 ## Table of Contents

 - [Introduction to Large Language Models](#introduction-to-large-language-models)